 During the pre-sale and analysis phases, you and the vendor were making plans and discussing potential scenarios.
-Now everything that you have agreed to goes into production, to the programmers and testers who will implement it.
-If we go back to the airplane analogy from the last article and say you have chosen to build an airplane.
-In the previous phase of the project, you sat in a design office reviewing computer models, and now you are buying materials and visiting manufacturers at the factory.
+Now, everything that you have agreed on goes into production and to the programmers and testers who will implement it.
+Let’s go back to the vehicle analogy from the last article and say you have chosen to build an airplane.
+In the previous phase of the project, you sat in a design office reviewing computer models.
+Now you are buying materials and visiting manufacturers at the factory.

-Vendors do most of the work at this stage: transfer the project to production, pick a team, check the analytics’ assessments, plan work and introduce you to the team.
-An important responsibility on your part is checking that the project has started right and is going in the right direction.
-In order for you not to miss anything important and avoid IT outsourcing risks, it’s crucial that you understand which project aspects depend on you and how to check the work of the vendor at this stage.
+Vendors do most of the work at this stage: transfer the project to production, pick a team, check the analytics, plan work, and introduce you to the team.
+An important responsibility on your part is checking that the project has started off correctly and is going in the right direction.
+For you to not miss anything important and avoid IT outsourcing risks, it’s crucial that you understand which project aspects depend on you and how to check the work of the vendor at this stage.

-The first thing you need to do is to meet the people who will implement your plans.
-A good team can deliver a plane exactly like the one you need.
+The first thing you need to do is to meet the people who will implement your ‘airplane’.
+A good team can deliver the exact type of plane you need and have planned for.

 The project will look completely different depending on whether your plane is a passenger plane, a military plane, or an orbital one.
 The project manager on the vendor side selects a team while keeping the vision, purpose, and value of the project in mind.
 Every expert is important since personal motivation and experience strongly influence the overall result.

-At the introductory meeting the project manager will present the team’s backbone to you and will explain who will have which role and responsibility on the project to all participants.
-In turn, you ask questions about the experience and goals of the team members.
+At the introductory meeting, the project manager will present the team’s backbone to you and will explain to all the participants who will have which roles and responsibilities on the project.
+In turn, you should ask questions about the experience and goals of the team members.
 It’s important to ask the right kind of questions at this stage.